Big Ben 35m by train, 35m by car

 The areas have been rightfully marked as promising, with their new diners, bars, and restaurants opening almost every week.
 As for popular destinations in the areas, residents and visitors are likewise spoilt for choice.
-The famous National Theatre and the Tate Modern are among many ever-busy cultural hotspots in Lambeth.
+The famous National Theatre and the Tate Modern are among many ever-busy cultural destinations in Lambeth.

 SE1 postcode is perhaps the most popular London food hotspot.
 Undoubtedly, the most famous destination is Borough Market, the capital's premier food market.
 Offering high-quality food and based on sustainability, it is the best gastronomy hotspot by right.

 Operating since the 11th century, Borough Market offers everything from Italian delicacies to net-fresh seafood.
 Locals, tourists, and world-class chefs visit the market from Monday to Saturday and find only the finest produce.